Samory-909/virt-scripts/README.md

 Please provide a the guest name of a destroyed guest: exit
 ```

-### Step 6 : Quickbuilder
+### Step 5 : Quickbuilder

-Assume that you have installed three guests with `auto-install.sh` :
+Assume that you have installed two guests with `auto-install.sh` :

 ```
 ~/virt-scripts# ./auto-install.sh centos7 centos